davidgun1000/R-VGA-Whittle/readme.md

 The RStudio version and R packages required to run the code, along with installation instructions for these packages, can be found in the next section.

 ## RStudio version requirements
-[]: # (In order to run the HMC code, which was implemented in RStan 2.21, it is highly recommended that you install R version 4.0 or 4.1.
-The latest released version of RStan at the time of writing is 2.21, which is not yet compatible with R 4.2 and above.
-There is an RStan development version, 2.26.x, which can be configured to work with R 4.2, but the code in this repository has not been tested on such a configuration.)

-In order to run the code, it is highly recommended that you install R version 4.1 or above.
-The code in this repository was written using R version 4.1 and RStan version 2.21.
-This code has also been tested and found compatible with R version 4.3 and RStan version 2.26, which are the latest available versions of R and RStan at the time of writing.

-Note that prior to installing RStan, you need to configure your R installation to be able to compile C++ code.
-For instructions, see [RStan Getting Started](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) under **Configuring C++ Toolchain**.
-Note that instructions vary depending on your operating system, and if you are using Windows, instructions will also vary depending on your R version (3.6/4.0/4.2).

-The R-VGAL code requires the R package `tensorflow`.
+The code in this repository was written using R version 4.3.
+Running R-VGA-Whittle requires the R package `tensorflow`.
 It is recommended that you install `tensorflow` version 2.14 or above.
 First, install the `tensorflow` R package as follows:

 ```
 install.packages("tensorflow")